franzbu/EnhancedSpaces.spoon/README.md

 mSpaces have both advantages and disadvantages compared to multi-monitor arrangements.
 One of the advantages is that you don't have to move your neck and head around to look at another screen - using mSpaces is like making the monitors of your multi-monitor arrangement swap by means of a keyboard shortcut.
 The obvious disadvantage of mSpaces is that you can't see more than one of them at a time; however, while every user has a different workflow, for many of us that is simply unnecessary, in which case the benefits of mScreens comfortably outweigh the downsides.

 I dismissed my multi-monitor arrangement in favor of virtual screens years ago and have never looked back.
 I started out using macOS' built-in Spaces and used third-party tools that added improvements to Apple's rather simplistic approach.
-However, Apple keeping introducing under-the-hood changes to their Spaces made adding enhancements increasingly difficult.
+However, Apple's keeping introducing under-the-hood changes to their Spaces made adding enhancements increasingly difficult.

 So I have developed an application that manages mSpaces and windows in a way I've always wanted it.
 One of the main goals while developing EnhancedSpaces has been that it can be used intuitively and efficiently; managing your mSpaces and windows is thus as simple as using a keyboard sortcut, pointing device, or menu.